- videocam Live Webinar with Live Q&A

 Presented By

-Ms. Becker Harris concdentrates her practice on tax-exempt organizations.
+Ms. Becker Harris concentrates her practice on tax-exempt organizations.
 Her practice primarily focuses on consulting and compliance for public charities and private foundations including international matters, alternative investments, unrelated business income tax, fundraising events, commercial co-venturers, corporate governance and IRS controversy.
-In addition, she assists individuals with charitable gift planning.
-Jennifer is a co-author and editor of the CCH Form 990 Compliance Guide, by Clark Nuber.
+In addition, Ms. Becker Harris assists individuals with charitable gift planning.
+She is a co-author and editor of the CCH Form 990 Compliance Guide, by Clark Nuber.

 -